-Sewer repair vs sewer replacement
+Sewer repair or sewer replacement

 When you are considering how to deal with sewer problems, you may wonder which course of action to take.
 Should you repair a part of your sewer, or should you completely replace it?
 This is a decision faced by many homeowners.
 Let’s take a look into both sewer service options and decide and help you see which fits best for your family.
+With a better understanding of the process, you’ll be able to decide if sewer repair or replacement is right for you.

 What is a sewer repair?

 A sewer repair is the replacement of a small section of your home’s sewer pipe.
 Typically, it includes the installation of a cleanout (or access point) at the point of repair.
 This enables your sewer to be accessible for maintenance in the future.
-Generally sewer repairs happen on sections of pipe 10 feet or less long.
+Generally, sewer repairs happen on sections of pipe 10 feet or less long.

 When would you need your sewer repaired?